edoardospadetto/sugos/README.md

 # DumbSpaceShip

-2D Open-GL toolset.
+DumbSpaceShip is a 2D Open-GL toolset.
+By now it does not use parallel threads.

-Plot images on screen, snapshots animation system.
-Handles 2D Animations
-Handles collisions with a SAT, sequential, algorithm.
+Functionalities:

+- Animate 2d character through a snapshot system.
+- Keyboard input to handle animations.
+- Collision of objects using SAT algorithm.

 Examples are found in the example folder.